CoursifyStudios/Coursify/README.md

 ## Project Tracking

-We use github projects for project tracking.
+We use [github projects](https://github.com/orgs/CoursifyStudios/projects/5/views/2) for project tracking.
 This means that if you are working something or have a feature idea, it should be there.
+Suggestions for new setttings on the settings page should not go on the primary project tracking sheet, and should instead go on the [settings suggestions](https://github.com/orgs/CoursifyStudios/projects/6/views/1) sheet.

 ## Style Guide: